Dana Rohde, PhD

 Collapse Overview

 Dana Rohde, PhD is a Professor of Anatomy and Physiology.
 She earned her doctorate degree in Dr. Allan Basbaum's lab in 1996, studying spinal cord mechanisms of opioid tolerance and dependence.
 Dr. Rohde teaches anatomy in all of the first and second year medical school blocks.
+She also teaches anatomy relevant to nerve blocks to anesthesiology residents.
 She created the Advanced Head and Neck elective for 4th year medical students going into head and neck specialties.
 She directs the ABC (Airways, Breathing, and Circulation) block in the Bridges curriculum.

 Collapse ORNG Applications